Mycoplasma hominis infection

 Neonatal colonization does occur, but only through normal vaginal delivery.
 Caesarean section appears protective against colonization and is much less common.
 Neonatal colonization is transient.

 Signs and symptoms

-Those with urogenital or extragenital infections caused by M. hominis have symptoms similar to other sexually transmitted infections and its presence cannot be determined by its symptoms.
+Those with urogenital or extragenital infections caused by M. hominis have symptoms similar to other sexually transmitted infections, and its presence cannot be determined by its symptoms.
 The precise role this organism plays in causing disease remains speculative.
-Diagnosis remains a challenge because the organism is difficult to culture in vitro.
+Diagnosis remains difficult because the organism is difficult to culture in vitro.
 PCR-based techniques are still rare outside research scenarios.

 The following conditions have been linked to Mycoplasma hominis: